MAKARD/react-native-toastboard/README.md

 class MyCustomAnimation extends BaseAnimation {
 	/*
 		1. Animated.timing SHOULD BE WRAPPED INTO PROMISE.
-		2. getAnimation SHOULD RETURN VALID OBJECT STYLES
+		2. getAnimation SHOULD RETURN VALID OBJECT STYLES.
 	*/

 	// start animation forward